Slickplan

 • Random ideas that pop up in the shower

-In general, you’ll want to involve your team or some other people.
-When you can discuss freely, bounce ideas around and get different perspectives, it allows your concepts to grow wings and take flight.
+There’s no one-size-fits-all approach to idea generation; no set way to build a concept.
+Have brainstorming sessions where you can discuss freely, bounce ideas around and get different perspectives, allowing your concepts to grow wings and take flight.

 • Benefits